msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Potential Schedule Risks

-> Identify any factors that could potentially delay the project timeline, such as personal commitments, technical hurdles, or the learning curve associated with new technologies.

 The development of the proposed Learning Management System (LMS) is subject to a number of potential risks and uncertainties that may impact the overall project schedule.
 Given that the project is undertaken as a personal, part-time initiative, without institutional funding or dedicated development resources, several delay factors must be recognized and managed proactively.